INSTA-BNN: Binary Neural Network with INSTAnce-aware Threshold: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) are well-known for their abilities in image classification~\cite{he2016deep,krizhevsky2012imagenet,simonyan2014very,szegedy2015going}, object detection~\cite{lin2017focal,liu2016ssd,redmon2016you,ren2015faster}, and semantic segmentation~\cite{long2015fully,noh2015learning} among other vision tasks.
-These DNNs usually achieve excellent accuracy by using a large model, but the massive model size also increases memory usage and computing cost.
-As a result, deploying these models on mobile devices frequently fail to meet the requirements for memory footprint or computing efficiency.
-To solve the issue, numerous network compression strategies were introduced, including quantization, pruning, and efficient architecture design.
-Network binarization is one of the network quantization techniques in which weights and activations are quantized to 1-bit precision.
-Binary Neural Networks (BNNs) can therefore achieve 32$\times$ reduction in memory requirement compared to their 32-bit floating point counterpart model, and simple binary logic operations are much faster than 32-bit floating point operations.
+Deep neural networks (DNNs) are well-known for their abilities across diverse vision tasks, \eg, image classification~\cite{he2016deep,krizhevsky2012imagenet,simonyan2014very,szegedy2015going}, object detection~\cite{lin2017focal,liu2016ssd,redmon2016you,ren2015faster}, and semantic segmentation~\cite{long2015fully,noh2015learning}.
+These DNNs usually achieve excellent accuracy by using a large model, but the large model having massive memory usage and computing cost prevents us from deploying it on mobile devices having insufficient resources.
+In order to minimize the computation and memory overhead, network binarization is an appealing optimization because weights and activations are quantized into 1-bit precision domain.
+Binary Neural Networks (BNNs) can achieve 32$\times$ reduction in memory requirement compared to their 32-bit floating point counterparts, and most modern CPUs or GPUs can serve the binary logic operations much faster than 32-bit floating point operations.

 However, BNNs usually suffer from accuracy degradation due to the aggressive data quantization.
 In spite of the great efficiency of BNN, the accuracy degradation limits the deployment of BNNs in real-world applications.
 Therefore, a large number of techniques have been introduced to minimize the accuracy degradation of BNNs focusing on weight binarization~\cite{qin2020forward,rastegari2016xnor}, shortcut connections~\cite{liu2018bi}, and threshold optimization~\cite{kim2021improving,liu2020reactnet,wang2020sparsity}.